GeorgePimpleton/cpp_misc_files/README.md

 There may be links to websites or internet sources in these pages.
 Links can go stale.
 A search engine is your friend.

-If you find the files and examples useful let me know, if you find better ways to craft the code really let me know!
+These files were originally created for my own use, as learning projects.
+They were not created to share.
+If you find the files and examples useful let me know; if you find better ways to craft the code really do let me know!

 ## Warning